briankoser/sfc-listeners-guide/episodes/0001-pilot.md

 <q class="ben">...That too.</q>
 </div>

-The show won't be strictly sci-fi, it will include all of genre fiction and topics.
+The show won't be strictly sci-fi, it will include all of genre fiction and related topics.

-Ben wants to do a Twilight episode (<q class="ben">It's cool that twilight is bringing people into geek culture.</q>)
+Ben wants to do a Twilight episode (<q class="ben inline">It's cool that Twilight is bringing people into geek culture.</q>)

 They will have guest hosts over Skype to discuss topics they're not knowledgeable in.